The London Bucket List: 30+ Must-Do Experiences

 A picnic is a fabulous way to enjoy and see the parks and get a feel for London life, provided it isn’t raining.
 Head to any one of the sandwich/sushi chains such as Pret a Manger, Eat or Itsu, load up on ready-made picnic treats and head to the park.

-If you don’t have too much time in London and you want to get in the best experiences and sights in a short amount of time, the best way to do so is on a tour.
+If you don’t have too much time in London and you want to get in the best experiences and sights in a short amount of time, the best way to do so is on a London walking tour.
 There are so many tours to choose from in London from food tours around the city, tours to see particular sights or tours around experiences like this Warmer Bros and Harry Potter tour.

 For tours around London, I highly recommend using either Viator or Get Your Guide.
 Browsing these websites will give you a better idea of what’s on offer and what you might be interested in.
 Click below to start looking.